Buying guide

 $15,000 – $30,000

-Varies by condition & year
+Varies by condition and year

-💡 Sweet Spot: 2016-2018 third-generation models offer modern features and reliability without the premium of newer models.
+Sweet spot: 2016-2018 third-generation models offer modern features and reliability without the premium of newer models.
 Avoid 2005-2010 models due to frame rust issues.

-Generation Breakdown
+Generation breakdown

-Detailed information for each generation
+Detailed notes for each generation you will see in listings.

-2.7L I4 (159 HP) / 4.0L V6 (236 HP)159-236 HP
+2.7L I4 (159 HP) / 4.0L V6 (236 HP) · 159-236 HP

-Known Issues
+Known issues

 • Frame rust recall (2005-2010)